lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 SKPOP: If the EE has a signing key pair, this is the only POP method specified for use in the request for a corresponding certificate.

 EKPOPThisMessage (deprecated), KAKPOPThisMessage (deprecated), EKPOPEncryptedKey, KAKPOPEncryptedKey, KEMKPOPEncryptedKey: Whether or not to give up its private key to the CA/RA is an EE decision.
 If the EE decides to reveal its key, then these are the only POP methods available in this specification to achieve this (and the key pair type and protocol version used will determine which of these methods to use).
+The reason for deprecating EKPOPThisMessage and KAKPOPThisMessage options has been given in {{sect-5.2.8.1}}.

-KAKPOPThisMessageDHMAC: The EE can only use this method if (1) the CA has a DH certificate available for this purpose, and (2) the EE already has a copy of this certificate.
+KAKPOPThisMessageDHMAC: The EE can only use this method if (1) the CA/RA has a DH certificate available for this purpose, and (2) the EE already has a copy of this certificate.
 If both these conditions hold, then this technique is clearly supported and may be used by the EE, if desired.

 EKPOPEncryptedCert, KAKPOPEncryptedCert, KEMKPOPEncryptedCert, EKPOPChallengeResp, KAKPOPChallengeResp, and KEMKPOPChallengeResp: The EE picks one of these (in the subsequentMessage field) in the request message, depending upon preference and key pair type.
 The EE is not doing POP at this point; it is simply indicating which method it wants to use.
 Therefore, if the CA/RA replies with a "badPOP" error, the EE can re-request using the other POP method chosen in subsequentMessage.
 Note, however, that this specification encourages the use of the EncryptedCert choice and, furthermore, says that the challenge-response would typically be used when an RA is involved and doing POP verification.
 Thus, the EE should be able to make an intelligent decision regarding which of these POP methods to choose in the request message.